 We opened an investigation of the W.F.
 Green State Veterans' Home in Bay Minette, Alabama, in November 2007.
 In December 2008, we found that residents of W.F.
 Green suffer significant harm from deficient care, including inadequate medical and nursing services assessments, planning, and care; inadequate nutritional and hydration services; improper and dangerous psychotropic medication practices.
 We also found that the State failed to provide services to residents in the most integrated setting, in violation of the Americans with Disabilities Act.
-With the assistance of a mediator, the parties negotiated a Memorandum of Understanding to address the findings.
-In October 2011, the State asserted that it has attained compliance with the MOU; the United States has scheduled a verification tour.
+With the assistance of a mediator, in January 2011 the parties entered a Memorandum of Understanding to address the findings.
+W.F.
+Green complied with our agreement, and in October 2012 the Department closed the investigation.

 In March of 2013, following a series of highly-publicized use-of-force incidents that suggested critical flaws exist in use-of-force policies, procedures, and practices within the Cleveland Division of Police ("CDP"), in Cleveland, Ohio, we opened an investigation pursuant to the Violent Crime Control and Law Enforcement Act of 1994 that focused on CDP's use of force, including deadly force.
 The investigation, which concluded in December 2014, revealed that CDP engages in a pattern or practice of using excessive force in violation of the Fourth Amendment of the United States Constitution.
 We also determined that structural deficiencies and practices, including insufficient accountability, inadequate training and equipment, ineffective policies, and inadequate engagement with the community, contribute to CDP's use of excessive force.
 To address these findings, in May 2015, the Justice Department and the City of Cleveland entered into a court-enforceable agreement, overseen by an independent monitoring team, that requires CDP to implement widespread reforms that focus on building community trust; creating a culture of community and problem-oriented policing; improving officer safety, training, and accountability; and implementing technological upgrades.